Kataonami stable

 Kataonami stable (片男波部屋, Kataonami-beya) is a stable of sumo wrestlers, part of the Nishonoseki ichimon or group of stables.
 It was founded in 1961 by former sekiwake Tamanoumi Daitarō, who branched off from Nishonoseki stable.
 Former sekiwake Tamanofuji took over the running of the stable upon Tamanoumi's death in 1987.
 In February 2010 he passed control over to another former sekiwake, Tamakasuga, remaining in the stable under the elder name Tateyama.
 As of January 2023 it had four active wrestlers.
 The March 2023 tournament saw the first promotion to the jūryō division for the stable since the former Tamakasuga took over as head coach, with Tamashōhō becoming its first new sekitori since Tamawashi in January 2008.

 History

+Kataonami stable is known for its ingenious training methods to make up for the lack of wrestlers, such as one man taking on two opponents at the same time.